adindrabkin/rdfgs-mapper/README.md

 # rdfgs-mapper
 A tool to map rdforum.org RDFGS based on a provided route.
 This tool will tell you the states (including their respective rdfgs data) and counties (rdfgs data in progress) your route passes through

 NOTE: currently master is not working.
-Please use `county-dev` for now as a workaround.
+Please use `county-dev` for now as a workaround.\
+NOTE 2: rdfgs-mapper was written purely for the usefulness of the results it provides.
+The code requires a significant amount of cleanup and basic optimization to be presentable.

 ### How to use
 #### Pre-reqs